seanox/aspect-js/manual/en/mvc.md

 #### Permissions

-The permission concept is based on permit method(s) that are passed together with the face-flow meta object.
+The permission concept is based on permit method(s) that are passed together with meta object of the face-flow.

 ```javascript
 SiteMap.customize({...}, function(path) {...});